Farmville singer Oliver Anthony goes viral with ‘Rich Men North of Richmond’

 Anthony said in another video that he started writing music in 2021 after a rough time period where he "wasted a lot of nights getting high and getting drunk."

-He's posted over a dozen original songs that he shot and recorded on his cellphone such as “I’ve Got to Get Sober” and “Ain’t Gotta Dollar.”
-He said he worked in a factory and met many blue collar people who weren't able to make ends meet, no matter how hard they worked.
+He has posted over a dozen original songs that he shot and recorded on his cellphone such as “I’ve Got to Get Sober” and “Ain’t Gotta Dollar.”
+He said he worked in a factory and met many blue-collar people who weren't able to make ends meet, no matter how hard they worked.

 "I wanna be a voice for them," he said.

+Anthony issued his first tweet with the handle @AintGottaDollar on Aug.
+10. He has amassed more than 311,000 followers in four days.

-Billboard wrote that country music singer-songwriter and conservative John Rich has offered to produce Oliver’s album.
+Billboard wrote that Rich, a country music singer-songwriter and conservative, has offered to produce Anthony’s album.

 Colleen Curran (804) 649-6151